-Caby Styers is a Research Associate who collects and analyzes the data of the past and present to help our clients understand what kinds of futures are possible.
+Caby Styers is an Associate who collects and analyzes the data of the past and present to help our clients understand what kinds of futures are possible.
 She connects people with observations and trends to keep our work grounded and people-centric.
 Before Toffler, Caby lived and worked in South Korea for two years as a Fulbright English teacher and helped translate complex ideas on American culture and diversity for high school and elementary students.
 She worked in a research position in Brussels which focused on European strategic autonomy and possible impacts of that policy, and she has also worked with the State Department in their Public Diplomacy Office in the East Asia Bureau, helping to create clear and impactful communications and to connect with the public of East Asian countries.
 Caby graduated with a bachelor’s degree in Anthropology and Asian Studies from UNC-Chapel Hill and a graduate degree in International Relations from Syracuse University.

 What is your superpower?